Summer semester 2022: First EuroTeQ Collider at TUM

 - Reconfigurable Recycling Systems of E-waste (2020)

-- A novel, cost efficient identification method for disassembly planning of waste electrical and electronic
+- A novel, cost-efficient identification method for the disassembly planning of waste electrical and electronic equipment

 - equipment (2018)